10 people shot after gunfire erupts in Trenton, New Jersey

 A city councilman was outraged over the violence.

 "I call on the state troopers, I call on the National Guard.
-We need something in this city," Blakely continued.
+We need something in this city," Blakeley continued.

 This is the second shooting in Trenton in less than a year that has injured multiple people.